GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ### Challenges and Lessons Learned

 The first FIDO2 CoA included eight agencies either actively piloting a solution or evolving a pilot to their entire production community.
-The pilots included a combination of platform authentications like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and roaming authenticators like a Yubico Yubikey, RSA DS100, and WebAuthN authenticators.
+The pilots included a combination of platform authentications like [Windows Hello for Business](https://playbooks.idmanagement.gov/playbooks/whfb/) and roaming authenticators like a Yubico Yubikey, RSA DS100, and WebAuthn authenticators.
 Six main lessons learned and challenges from the first FIDO2 CoA cohort.

 #### Challenges
 1.  **This is not federally approved** -